Rutts07/Summarization-using-Pointer-Generator-Networks/README.md

 - Seq2Seq with Attention Baseline :
     - Repetition of the same word is evident from the output
     - The output is doesn’t make any sense both syntactically and semantically
+    - Average ROUGE-L score is 0.12

 - Seq2Seq with Attention & Pointer-Generator Network :
     - Repetition has been decreased although few words / phrases do repeat
     - The words generated still don’t have any relation between them
+    - Average ROUGE-L score is 0.34

 - Seq2Seq with Attention, Pointer-Generator Network & Coverage Mechanism :
     - Repetition has been decreased further
     - The words generated have a relation between them
     - The output is more coherent and makes more sense
+    - Average ROUGE-L score is 0.36

 ### Guidlines to run the code :
 - Clone the repository using ```git clone <link_to_the_repo>```